-Despina | Largo das Artes has become part of the Prince Claus Fund board of international partners and will receive a financial support to develop the project “Art and Activism in Latin America” for the next three years, starting in 2016.
-This project consists of an art residence open to three artists and a cultural activist from various communities in Latin America.
-Each year, the residence will comprise a series of workshops, a public lecture and an exhibition.
-After three years of running this project, Despina | Largo das Artes will remain in the Prince Claus Fund network committee in order to deepen the knowledge and the role of the institution in Latin America.
-In September 2014, Despina | Largo das Artes received a financial support for the project “Iran-Rio Art Connection”, which brought four Iranian artists to participate in our residency programme in Rio de Janeiro.
+Despina is part of the Prince Claus Fund board of international partners and has been receiving a financial support to develop the project “Art and Activism in Latin America” for the next three years (2016, 2017 and 2018).
+Each year, a theme guides a series of actions and activities, including occupations, workshops, talks, film screenings, exhibitions, public talks with important names of the contemporary artistic + activist thought and a residency programme.
+After three years of running this project, Despina will remain in the Prince Claus Fund network committee in order to deepen the knowledge and the role of the institution in Latin America.
+In September 2014, Despina received a financial support for the project “Iran-Rio Art Connection”, which brought four Iranian artists to participate in our residency programme in Rio de Janeiro.

 In the past two years, Despina | Largo das Artes has organized some portfolio readings and public presentations for Central Saint Martins – University of The Arts London postgraduate courses.
 This partnership will be consolidated in march 2016 with the participation of four artists graduated from Central Saint Martins in our residency programme.